You can run OpenCode on Android, but not the way most install guides imply.

 setup at all.
 "On-device or nothing" is a principle, not a workflow.

-What are the three real ways to run OpenCode on Android?
+What are the four real ways to run OpenCode on Android?

-There are three real ways to run OpenCode from an Android phone as of
+There are four real ways to run OpenCode from an Android phone as of

 with